nikigawlik/AIFGHomework/concept.md

 Problems:
- - after explosion the path has to reset
- - steering will often get stuck on walls
+ - steering will often get stuck on walls or in donuts

- - path following is really shitty

- x path will often clip corners -> expand polygons for collision detection
+ x path following is really shitty x after explosion the path has to reset x path will often clip corners -> expand polygons for collision detection